What is Kombucha?

 Kombucha's Powerful Probioitc

-- Kombucha reduces joint pain: Kombucha contains acetic acid, which not only helps stabilize blood sugar but also contains an analgesic (pain reliever) and anti-arthritic compounds that help remove toxins that may have accumulated in joints causing pain and inflammation.
+- Kombucha reduces joint pain: Kombucha contains acetic acid, which not only helps stabilize blood sugar but also contains an analgesic (pain reliever) and anti-arthritic compounds which help remove toxins that may have accumulated in joints causing pain and inflammation.
 Other compounds in kombucha include Mucoitin sulfate, Heparin and hyaluronic acid, these help provide lubrication and protection to existing joint tissue.
 4

 Where to Find Kombucha

 Grocery stores or the health food stores sell many different brands of kombucha, and they are delicious!
 Generally speaking they aren’t near as strong as homemade kombucha.
 You’ll also have lots of cultures to share with your friends.
 You just need a culture, which can last forever if you take care of it, and some tea and sugar.
 That’s why I recommend that you get a kombucha starter and make it yourself!
 Plus it’s cheaper to make it in the long run, because you’ll have an endless supply of kombucha.